 Operators of ice rinks must always take the necessary steps to fix or prevent dangerous situations or conditions in their facilities.
 If the operator had prior knowledge of a hazard, and that hazard results in an accident, they may face a damaging lawsuit.
 Posting warnings or other signs to indicate danger rarely excuses the operator.
 An operator might also be responsible if the injuries were caused directly be an employee.

 If other skaters were responsible for the injury or wrongful death, they might also be liable for negligence and subject to a lawsuit.

 ‘Assumption Of The Risk’

 A victim might lose a personal injury case under the doctrine of “assumption of the risk,” if the rink operator or owner is able to prove that the victim exposed themselves knowingly to the possibility of the injury before it occurred.

 It’s no secret that anyone that skates is putting themselves at some risk.
 Skating on a hard surface on thin metal blades is an inherently dangerous activity.
 Everyone knows that is a certain amount of slipping, falling and bumping that happens while ice skating.
 However, if an operator fails to take reasonable safety measures to prevent such injuries, a lawsuit is possible.

 Contact An Attorney After An Ice Skating Accident

-If you or a loved one was injured in an ice skating accident, you may be owed damages.
+If you or a loved one was injured in an ice skating accident, you may be eligible to pursue a premises liability claim for your injuries and other damages.
 Contact an experienced personal injury attorney to learn more about your legal rights in these cases.

 Call Davis Law Group, P.S., today at (206) 727-4000, use the chat feature below or fill out the form on this page for a free case evaluation.